 Lincoln - Waterville Valley is a very small town located in the state of New Hampshire.
 With a population of 2,162 people and just one neighborhood, Lincoln - Waterville Valley is the 151st largest community in New Hampshire.

-A relatively large number of people in Lincoln - Waterville Valley telecommute to their jobs.
-Overall, about 16.19% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.19% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lincoln - Waterville Valley is worth considering.